queeno/infra-problem/README.md

 ```

-The `region` and `project_name` must match with the Google Cloud Compute set-up.
+The `region` and `project_name` must reflect the Google Cloud Compute setup.
 You can also obtain from Google Cloud Compute a `credentials_file` in json format which allows API access into the platform.
 Lastly, you will need to specify the path to your local `public_key`, which will be distributed to the running hosts.

-Once done this, `direnv allow` will cause those variable to be automatically exported into the environment.
+Once done this, `direnv allow` will cause the secrets to be automatically exported into the environment.
 If direnv is not installed, then the variables will have to be manually exported.

-In order to spin-up the infrastructure (and VMs), you will have to run the following commands:
+In order to create the whole infrastructure, the following commands should be run:

 ```
 terraform get